 I have included all of the hospital bag essentials you’ll need for mum, dad/birthing partner and baby for both labour and delivery.

-To make it even easier, I have made this a Printable Hospital Bag Checklist so that you cant print it off and check it off as you pack.
-You have enough to be getting on with, without having to worry about making a list of things to pack!
+To make it even easier, I have made this a Printable Hospital Bag Checklist so that you can print it off and check it off as you pack.
+You have enough to be getting on with without worrying about making a list of things to pack!

 When To Pack

 Generally, people have their bags ready between 32 and 35 weeks, but you can pack your bag whenever you want!
-There is no set in stone time but it does need to be done at least 2 weeks before your due date.
+There is no set in stone time, but it does need to be done at least two weeks before your due date.

 Birth Plan/Hospital Notes

 Obviously, you’ll still need these for your midwife appointments, so I started to make a habit of resting my notes just on top of my hospital bag.

 If you have mid to long hair, make sure you pack a million hair bands and clips.
 Put them in every pocket so that they are easy to find.
-You never know if one is going to break so it’s always best to have too many than not enough.
+You never know if one will break, so it’s always best to have too many than not enough.

 Also, make sure that you have easy to use hair clips.
 When I was in labour, some of my wispy bits of hair were coming out of my hairband, and I only had one of those thin sweat headbands, and it kept pinging off of my head.
 It’s an annoyance that you don’t need during labour!

 Loose Fitting/Front Opening Nighties

 Or oversized t-shirts.
 Make sure that you pack more than one.
-Depending on how long you’re in labour and when your waters break you’re probably going to want to get changed.
+Depending on how long you’re in labour and when your waters break, you’ll probably want to get changed.

-Then for after you’ve given birth, if you decide to breastfeed you’ll want to get some easy access front opening nighties.
-Babies don’t like to be kept waiting you know!
+If you decide to breastfeed after you’ve given birth, you’ll want to get some easy access front opening nighties.
+Babies don’t like to be kept waiting, you know!